intel-retail/documentation/docs_src/performance-tools/benchmark.md

     python benchmark.py --compose_file ../../use-cases/gst_capi/add_camera-simulator.yml --compose_file ../../use-cases/gst_capi/add_gst_capi_yolov5_ensemble.yml
     ```

-## Benchmark Stream Density of CV Pipelines
+## Benchmark Stream Density for CV Pipelines

-Benchmarking a pipeline can also discover the maximum number of workloads or streams that can be ran in parallel for a given target FPS.
+Benchmarking a pipeline can also discover the maximum number of workloads or streams that can be run in parallel for a given target FPS.
 This information is useful to determine the hardware required to achieve the desired performance for CV pipelines.

 To run the stream density functionality use `--target_fps` and/or `--density_increment` as inputs to the `benchmark.py` script:

    ```bash
     python benchmark.py  --retail_use_case_root ../../retail-use-cases --target_fps 14.95 --density_increment 1 --init_duration 40   --compose_file ../../retail-use-cases/use-cases/grpc_python/docker-compose_grpc_python.yml
    ```

+where the parameters:
+- `target_fps` is the given target frames per second (fps) to achive for maximum number of pipelines
+- `density_increment` is to configure the benchmark logic to increase the number of pipelines each time while trying to find out the maximum number of pipelines before reach the given target fps.
+- `init_duration` is the initial duration period in second before pipeline performance metrics are taken

     !!!
 Note
         It is recommended to set --target_fps to a value lesser than your target FPS to account for real world variances in hardware readings.